Directions and industry requirements are regularly updated

 - Provide alcohol-based hand sanitiser for employees to use when they must handle money or EFTPOS machines.

 Cleaning needs to be conducted in accordance with the DH information on cleaning and disinfection for workplaces.

 Physical distancing is maintaining a distance of at least 1.5 metres between people wherever possible, including employees and passengers.

-Physical distancing should be practised where possible in public and work environments where directed by DHHS.
+Physical distancing should be practised where possible in public and work environments where directed by DH.